creativescala/doodle/docs/src/pages/pictures/path.md

 * `rightArrow(width, height)` creates an arrow points to the right with the given width and height.
 * `roundedRectangle(width, height, radius)` creates a rectangle of the given width and height, with rounded corners with size given by `radius`.

+These, and other methods, also exist on `OpenPath` and `ClosedPath`.
 You can also create these paths as a `List[PathElement]` by calling the methods on @:api(doodle.core.PathElement).

 There is also `interpolatingSpline`, which creates a curve that intersects a given sequence of points.
 Here's an example.